rtaiello/big-data-taxi-fare-amount/README.md

 To calculate this distance we start first using the Haversine Distance formula which calculates the air distance, but it does not take into account the type of vehicle and the presence of roads.
 We use the Haversine Distance as heuristic.

-Then we move to the Open Street Map routing project.
-We instanciate our OSMR API - Docker server and we calculate the real distance between two points.
+Then we move to the [Open Street Map routing project](https://github.com/Project-OSRM/osrm-backend).
+We instantiate our OSMR API - Docker server and we calculate the real distance between two points.

 ## Authors